jung0221/LUNAS/docs/dependencies.md

 - CMake (>= 3.15)
 - Microsoft Visual Studio 2022 (or newer) with C++ workload for Windows builds
 - zlib (used by NIfTI code paths)
-- (Optional) OpenMP for faster builds and parallelism

 Recommended local install locations (Windows examples used in this documentation):